Joseph Bennet Odunton

-Joseph Bennet Komla Odunton (24 December 1920 – 22 December 2004) was a Ghanaian civil servant and communications expert.
-He served as director of information services in the Nkrumah government, an assistant press secretary to the queen and principal secretary to the ministry of information on two occasions; first in the first republic and also in the NLC government.
+Joseph Bennet Komla Odunton (24 December 1920 – 22 December 2004) was a Ghanaian civil servant.
+He served as an assistant press secretary to the Queen of the United Kingdom, director of information services in the Nkrumah government in Ghana, and principal secretary to the ministry of information in Ghana on two occasions; first in the first republic and also in the NLC government.

 Early life and education

 Odunton was born on 24 December 1920 at Kpong in the Eastern Region of Ghana (then Gold Coast).

 He had his early education at the Aburi Methodist School from 1926 to 1934.
 He was admitted into the Accra Academy in 1935 for his secondary education where he obtained his Cambridge Certificate in 1939.
-In 1943, he entered the University College, Oxford, University of Oxford for his tertiary education on a government scholarship.
+In 1943, he entered the University College, Oxford. for his tertiary education on a government scholarship.
 He graduated in 1947.

 Career

 After secondary school, Odunton joined the civil service.
 He worked for the then Gold Coast Information department as its Assistant Propaganda Cinema Officer.
 His duties included trekking and campaigning on recruitment for the army.
 He served in this capacity until 1943 when he was awarded a government scholarship to study abroad.

 A year after graduating at the University of Oxford, he returned to the Gold Coast and worked at the Ghana film unit as a script writer.

-In 1952 he was appointed the Ashanti Regional Information Officer.
+In 1952, he was appointed the Ashanti Regional Information Officer.
 Two years later, he was promoted to Senior Information Officer.
-In 1957 he became the public relations officer of the High Commission of Ghana, London.
-He was later appointed Assistant Press Secretary to Her Majesty, Queen Elizabeth II in 1959.
-He thereby became the first black African to hold an appointment at the Buckingham Palace.
-He served as director of the Ghana Information Service from 1960 until 1 March 1964 when he was appointed Principal Secretary at the Ministry of Information and broadcasting, A year later he was moved to the State Publishing Corporation as its managing director.
+In 1957, he became the public relations officer of the High Commission of Ghana, London.

+He was later appointed Assistant Press Secretary to Her Majesty Queen Elizabeth II in 1959.
+He thereby became the first black African to hold an appointment at Buckingham Palace.
+He served as director of the Ghana Information Service from 1960 until 1 March 1964, when he was appointed Principal Secretary at the Ministry of Information and broadcasting, A year later, he was moved to the State Publishing Corporation as its managing director.

-In April, 1966 he was re-appointed Principal Secretary at the Ministry of Information by the National Liberation Council government.
+In April 1966, he was re-appointed Principal Secretary at the Ministry of Information by the National Liberation Council government.
 In 1970, he was made Principal Secretary of the Ministry of Defense.
 In 1973, he was again appointed Director of Information Services and in 1974, he became Director of Scholarships at the Scholarship Secretariat.